-At the beginning of each Fall semester, students must complete the Student Contact/Emergency Form (Appendix A).
-Because there may be times when faculty or fellow students must contact a student quickly, it is important that an accurate address and phone number is available both to the staff assisting the Clinical Program and the Graduate Studies Office (psycgradstudies@umd.edu).
-Changes made during the academic year should be reported as soon as possible.
-At the end of each academic year, students must complete the UMD Clinical PhD Program Curriculum Worksheet (Appendix B) and the Cumulative and Annual Student Report Form (Appendix C).
+At the end of each academic year, students must complete the UMD Clinical PhD Program Curriculum Worksheet (Appendix A) and the Cumulative and Annual Student Report Form (Appendix B).
 Along with these forms, students must submit an updated CV.
-All forms are due by 8/15 to the student's mentor, Director of Clinical Training, and submitted to the Graduate Studies Office (psycgradstudies@umd.edu).
+All forms are due by 8/30 to the student's mentor, Director of Clinical Training, and submitted to the Graduate Studies Office (PSYCPhD@umd.edu).
 For information on developing a CV, you can visit the APS web site for an article here.
 For students applying to internship, the Curriculum Worksheet must also be reviewed and signed by the DCT by the first of October prior to applying to internship.
 The Curriculum Worksheet and the Cumulative and Annual Student Report Forms are designed to assist with curriculum planning, assist the faculty in anticipating program needs such as course scheduling and student support, and offer an accurate and convenient record of progress.
 This information is used by the faculty to evaluate progress in the program as well as to complete the American Psychological Association (APA) Annual Report required of all APA accredited programs.